 if your pod is going to bind ports, the spec says that you must report them in the

-ports section of the spec, but there is nothing that actually enforces this. it also gives access for these workloads to do things like tcpdump a host's interface. thus, this is a dangerous mode of operation as these workloads could wreak havoc in the root net namespace.
+ports section of the spec, but there is nothing that actually enforces this. it also gives access for these workloads to do things like tcpdump all traffic on a host's real interface. thus, this is a dangerous mode of operation as these workloads could wreak havoc in the root net namespace.

 another downside of